Aerial view of a mountain town with buildings, roads, and greenery, surrounded by hills and forests under a partly cloudy sky.

 • Is there a citizen's oversight committee to oversee how tax dollars will be spent?

 No, there is no citizen’s oversight or accountability committee for 2A tax dollars.
-This means there will be no citizen involvement in ensuring the tax dollars generated by 2A are being spent as promised.
+Just look at the resolution - which offers no language to ensure oversight.
+Even if current Town Council indicates they welcome oversight, there is no binding assurance of such – meaning there will be no citizen involvement in ensuring the tax dollars generated by 2A are being spent as promised.
 Additionally, there is no sunset on these tax dollars that allow Vail voters future opportunities to ensure accountability and good spending of these tax dollars.

 • Is there a plan for how tax dollars will be spent?